-months prior to BMS5.9 Ambassador Tanin held his first round of open-ended consultations10 on BMS5 at UN headquarters in New York on 25 October 2013.
+Like BMS3 and BMS4, BMS5 got off to an early start, with the nomination of the chair-designate, Ambassador Zahir Tanin of Afghanistan, in August 2013-some ten months prior to BMS5.10 Ambassador Tanin held his first round of open-ended consultations11 on BMS5 at UN headquarters in New York on 25 October 2013.
 The initial consultations focused on reaching provisional agreement on the BMS5 agenda, in particular the substantive meeting themes.
-The topics of ITI implementation and international cooperation and assistance were given, having been agreed previously.11 'Stockpile management, including physical security measures of small arms and light weapons', was added to the list.12

-In late 2013 and early 2014, states turned their attention to the identification of focus areas within the agreed agenda items and, as of March 2014, to the consideration of draft text produced by the chair-designate.
-Ambassador Tanin put forward five draft versions of the BMS5 outcome document in advance of the meeting itself.
+The topics of ITI implementation and international cooperation and assistance were given, having been agreed previously.12 'Stockpile management, including physical security measures of small arms and light weapons', was added to the list.13 duced by the chair-designate.14 Ambassador Tanin put forward five draft versions of the BMS5 outcome document in advance of the meeting itself.
 While the 'zero draft' that he issued on 5 March was limited to a list of 'proposed topics' and a draft structure for the BMS5 outcome (Afghanistan, 2014b), subsequent drafts, beginning with the 'Draft 1' he produced on 7 May (Afghanistan, 2014c), put substantial flesh on this skeleton.
 All told, Ambassador Tanin convened nine rounds of informal consultations, eight in New York and one in Geneva-a flurry of diplomatic activity that surpassed, by a fair margin, that which had accompanied BMS3 and BMS4, themselves no slouches in this regard.